Welcome to the

 Stay curious and subscribe now, if you haven't done already.
 You can also order your free trial issue!
 Did you know, that you can do a full text search in our online archive that comprises all previously published issues?
 This is special service to our subscribers only.
 Subscribe now!

-Issue 04/14 (Jul/Aug) is finished and currently being printed.
-It features Biocomposites and Blow Moulding.
+Issue 04/14 (Jul/Aug) features Biocomposites and Blow Moulding.
 The basics section will be about Stretch Blow Moulding.

 Order your copy here